multigres/site/consensus/part-03.md

 As we solve the problem of durability, we will realize that there is a simple set of governing rules that we will be applying repetitively.
 We will develop these as we progress in our design.
 However, we will share their entirety upfront.

 If you followed these rules, you should actually be able to implement any kind of consensus system.
-They are as follows:
+Here are some definitions and rules:

-Some definitions first:
+### Definitions

 - A consensus system executes a series of consistent distributed decisions made by multiple agents.
 - A `decision` is an intent to make a change to the state of the system.